Skip to content

 This sequence diagram illustrates how an order flows through the system using Kafka events.
 Notice how services communicate asynchronously, allowing for parallel processing and graceful handling of failures.

-Key Flow Patterns
+Key Flow Patterns:

-The Order Service immediately returns a 202 Accepted response to the client after publishing the order.created event.
+1. Asynchronous Processing: The Order Service immediately returns a 202 Accepted response to the client after publishing the order.created event.
 Processing continues asynchronously, preventing the client from waiting for downstream services.

-Payment and Inventory services process the order concurrently.
+2. Parallel Execution: Payment and Inventory services process the order concurrently.
 They don't depend on each other, reducing total processing time from sequential to parallel.

-Services react to events without orchestration.
+3. Event Choreography: Services react to events without orchestration.
 When payment.processed and inventory.reserved events are received, the Order Service publishes order.confirmed, triggering the next phase.

-If payment fails, the Payment Service publishes payment.failed.
+4. Compensating Actions: If payment fails, the Payment Service publishes payment.failed.
 The Order Service listens for this event and publishes inventory.release to return reserved stock.
 This implements the Saga pattern for distributed transactions.

 Understanding Kafka Internals